There is no need to destroy a vintage radio when fitting Bluetooth!

 I won’t make a hole in the back panel and fit a cheap Bluetooth module.
 The appearance of the back panel is as important as the appearance of the front of the radio.
 When looking at the radio, from any angle, it should appear original.
 The only tell-tale sign will be the USB lead which plugs into a phone charger.

 All radios are different so, once on the workbench, your radio will be assessed.
 The original speaker will be checked and tested and, hopefully, left in place and used for the Bluetooth sound.
-A new volume control will be fitted, replacing but not disposing of the original one.
+A new volume control will be fitted, replacing original one.
 On some radios, it’s possible to utilise the original tone control.
 The mains lead will be removed and replaced by a USB lead.
 The Bluetooth circuitry will be fitted and, if applicable, LED lights will replace the original dial light bulbs.
 You can see how effective warm white LED dial lights are from the photo.

 I fit Bluetooth technology to vintage radios, but I don’t destroy vintage radios in the process.
 Also, I won’t mix old and new technologies, in other words.
 I won’t connect Bluetooth technology to high voltage valve circuitry.